netcosports/Astrolabe/README.md

 }
 ```

-To use cell in Astrolabe dataSource your cell should be inherited from base Astrolabe cell.
-To make initial cell configuration you could use setup() method:
+To use cell in Astrolabe your cell should be inherited from base Astrolabe cell.
+To make initial cell configuration you should use ```setup()``` method:

 ```swift
 class TestCollectionCell: CollectionViewCell {